Randolph Jefferson: Suggested paternity of Sally Hemings's children

 The DNA study, published in Nature on November 5, 1998, titled Jefferson Fathered Slave's Last Child, led to speculation about whether Randolph was the Jefferson who fathered the Hemings children.
 The Thomas Jefferson Heritage Society, formed in 1999, commissioned its own independent scholars' report that was completed in 2001.
-While the report suggested that Randolph Jefferson, or one of his sons, could have fathered Hemings's children, it is more likely that Thomas Jefferson was the father.
+The report suggested that Randolph Jefferson, or one of his sons, could have fathered Hemings's children, and 12 of 13 members of the commission scholar opinions range between "seriously skeptical" and "almost certainly not true" that Thomas Jefferson fathered Hemings' children.
+The other scholar of the 13 member commission states that Randolph's behavior makes him a likely suspect.
 (Note: The Monticello Jefferson-Hemings Report (2000) noted that Randolph made only four recorded visits to Monticello (in September 1802, September 1805, May 1808, and sometime in 1814); none is related to Sally Hemings's conceptions.
 In August 1807, a probable conception time for Eston Hemings, Thomas Jefferson wrote to his brother about visiting, but there is no evidence that the younger man arrived.
 Similarly, no documentation of Randolph visiting Monticello at the probable conception time for Madison Hemings.
 Some researchers documented that Randolph Jefferson was seldom at Monticello, except perhaps during the period when Hemings conceived Eston Hemings, but it is not clear that he visited as planned at that time.
 His sons were not at Monticello during most of the periods in which Hemings conceived her children.
 Hemings did not conceive children during the many absences of Thomas Jefferson from Monticello.
 Hemings said that "Jefferson" was the father of his children.
 William G. Hyland, Jr. asserts that Jefferson could refer to Randolph Jefferson, who lived 20 miles from Monticello and socialized with the slaves there.
 In addition, he had the same Y-DNA as his brother, Thomas.
 Eston Hemings family believed that their ancestor was a "Jefferson uncle".
 According to research conducted in the 1940s with Hemings descendants, Randolph Jefferson had fathered "colored children," which may have occurred before he married at the age of 26.
 Descendants of Edwin Jefferson, who was the son of Betty Brown Hemings and a slave at Monticello found compelling evidence that Edwin was fathered by Randolph Jefferson.
 Author Cynthia Burton researched Randolph and his sons and found that his sons were often at Monticello, and Isham Randolph Jefferson (1781-1852) lived at Monticello during his childhood.
 He was 15 at the birth of Heming's first child and 27 at the birth of her last child.
 However, there are no entries in Thomas Jefferson's record books for Isham.
 Robert Turner, a Jefferson scholar, suggests that the field of candidates for the father of Hemings's children increased when Thomas Jefferson returned home, when friends and relatives would visit Monticello to visit him.
 When Thomas was not at home, Monticello was locked up against visitors.
 According to the study of the paternity of Sally Hemings's children: "As mentioned elsewhere, no one familiar with Monticello suggested that Sally Hemings was promiscuous or that her children had multiple fathers.")
-Noting that Thomas Jefferson invited Randolph to Monticello 15 days before Eston's estimated date of conception, that an oral tradition among Eston's descendants identified their ancestor not as Thomas Jefferson, but rather as an "uncle" (at Monticello Randolph was called "Uncle Randolph"), that enslaved Monticello blacksmith Isaac Jefferson reported that Randolph socialized with the Monticello slaves, and that Randolph (a widower at the time of Eston's conception) was reported to have fathered children with other enslaved women, a 13-member Scholars' Commission chaired by University of Virginia Law School professor Robert F. Turner concluded in a report issued in April 2001, that Randolph was likely the father of Eston Hemings.
+Noting that Thomas Jefferson invited Randolph to Monticello 15 days before Eston's estimated date of conception, that an oral tradition among Eston's descendants identified their ancestor not as Thomas Jefferson, but rather as an "uncle" (at Monticello Randolph was called "Uncle Randolph"), that enslaved Monticello blacksmith Isaac Jefferson reported that Randolph socialized with the Monticello slaves, and that Randolph (a widower at the time of Eston's conception) was reported to have fathered children with other enslaved women, the 13-member Scholars' Commission chaired by University of Virginia Law School professor Robert F. Turner concluded in a report issued in April 2001, that Randolph was likely the father of Eston Hemings.